jakubiszon26/guess-the-melody/README.md

 1. Store session tokens in database for a quick authentication without querying spotify api
 2. implement webplayer sdk
+3. Move redirecturi to .env
+4. use react query for state
-3. use react router
+5. use react router
-4. UI
+6. UI

 # Getting Started with Create React App